ECOLL, iMS & Linton Pitt Contact Details

 Please view our Comments, Complaints and Suggestions Policy as well as the contact details of our Compliance Officer who will promptly attend to your feedback.

-Please view our Comments, Complaints and Suggestions Policy as well as the contact details of our Compliance Officer who will promptly attend to your complaint.
+Please navigate to our Contact Us tab which explains the process and provides the contact details of our Compliance Department who will promptly attend to your concerns.

 We recommend that you contact your Account Manager urgently to discuss the status of your account, and to see if a resolution can be achieved as soon as possible.